 This electric bus has a unique body design unlike any other AL buses.
 Designed by Optare, the Versa has a swooping roof line and a large glazed area.The swept-back front is the best part, which actually resembles the Solo, but with a more modern and updated look.
 Interiors also express fairly modern built, with the plastics used and layouts.
 The driver gets a dedicated cabin, a nice touch.

-AL is showing keen interest on making Optare electric and hybrid buses commercially viable in India, by assembling them locally and supports from governments.
-The Optare Versa EV bus can cost somewhere around 2-3 crores (Yes!!), owing to higher costs of battery techs and import duties.
+AL is showing keen interest in making Optare electric and hybrid buses commercially viable in India, by assembling them locally and supports from governments.
+The Optare Versa e-bus can cost somewhere around INR 2-3 crores, owing to higher costs of battery techs and import duties.
 The company sells around 100 electric buses in UK as of now.
 It also sells Versa with Mercedes and Cummins diesel engines.

-AL sets stage for a viable electric bus market for India, which would invite other manufacturers to invest more on hybrid and electric buses for the domestic market.
+Ashok Leyland has set a stage for affordable electric bus market for India, which would invite other manufacturers to invest more on hybrid and electric buses for the domestic market.
 A good sign at the start of the year 2015!!